 According to the Bureau of Labor Statistics, 7 out of every 100 warehouse and storage workers suffered an on-the-job injury.
 The National Safety Council estimates that industries in the United States are losing as much as $336 billion a year to workers' non-fatal injuries.
 Additionally, labor statistics cite as many as 10 to 15 deaths per 100,000 warehouse workers, making it one of the top 100 deadliest jobs.

-OSHA and the U.S. Bureau of Labor Statistics in pointing out that the top 3 warehouse injuries are:
+OSHA and the U.S. Bureau of Labor Statistics identify the top 3 warehouse injuries as:

 Shelving.com’s safety inspection includes an onsite analysis of:

 Dented or bent columns

 Horizontal and diagonal strut integrity

 Beam connection to upright columns

 Distance of products stored on top shelf from heating units

 Anchoring of uprights to floor

 Most warehouse accidents and associated OSHA fines for lack of compliance are completely preventable.
 We recommend taking a proactive approach and have a warehouse safety inspection conducted at least once a year.
 Our safety inspections have saved businesses hundreds of thousands of dollars in potential OSHA fines and prevented workplace accidents that were waiting to happen.

 Request an inspection by calling 1-800-637-9508, or fill out the form below.